wmo-im/wis2box/docs/source/overview.rst

 * event driven or interactive data ingest/process/publishing pipeline
 * visualization of stations/data on interactive maps
 * discovery metadata management and publishing
-* download/access of data from WIS 2.0 network to your local environment
+* download/access of data from the WIS 2.0 network to your local environment
 * standards-based data services and access mechanisms:

   * Data formats